Your Payment & Benefits

 Tzevet must use the tax-exempt form when making purchases.
 If tzevet submit a receipt for a purchase made without using the tax-exempt form, we will not reimburse for the sales tax on the purchase.

-In order to be reimbursed before you leave camp, your reimbursement form must be turned in to Ken in the Misrad by the Wednesday morning before your last day.
+In order to be reimbursed before you leave camp, your reimbursement form must be turned in to Ken Milgram in the Misrad by the Wednesday morning before your last day.

-TRAVEL FOR CAMP BUSINESS: Personal cars may not be used for camp business (i.e. transport, etc.) without explicit approval of the CEO, Assistant Directors, or Director of Finance & Operations.
+TRAVEL FOR CAMP BUSINESS: Personal cars may not be used for camp business (i.e. transport, etc.) without explicit approval of the CEO, Co-Directors, or Director of Finance & Operations.
 Travel in any tzevet’s private car is reimbursable at the rate of $.34 per mile when authorized in advance for use on camp business.
 Gas and tolls are included in the $.34 rate.
-Travel reimbursement will be paid only with the PRIOR approval and authorization of the CEO, Assistant Directors, or the Director of Finance & Operations.
+Travel reimbursement will be paid only with the PRIOR approval and authorization of the CEO, Co-Directors, or the Director of Finance & Operations.
 Expenses incurred while using a camp vehicle on camp business are reimbursable if authorized in advance and the appropriate documentation and expense report (receipts, bills, etc.) have been presented.

 Reimbursements will be issued on a weekly basis.